Generate a Java SDK from OpenAPI / Swagger

 • Regenerate the SDK with a fixed default value in the OpenAPI document.

-• Set the value of the field explicitly (so that the once-only lazy load of the default value never happens).
-This technique is most likely the immediate workaround for a user that does not own the SDK repository.
+• Set the value of the field explicitly, so that the once-only lazy load of the default value never occurs.
+This technique is most likely the immediate workaround for a user who does not own the SDK repository.

 The const keyword in the OpenAPI specification ensures that a field is essentially read-only and that its value will be the specified constant.
 Fields for const will not be settable in all-parameter constructors or builders, their value will be set internally.
 However, const fields are readable in terms of object getters.
 The const values are lazy-loaded once only (like default values).
 If the const value is not valid for the given type, then an IllegalArgumentException will be thrown.
 The best fix for this is to regenerate the SDK with a fixed const value in the OpenAPI document.